chenlonggang/Adaptive-CSA/README.md

 	2014.10.9: Boundary function is finshed,but is right?
 	2014.10.10:Boundary function seems right,because countSearch2 seems right.
 	           next we need compare the results of counfSearch and countSearch2. countSearch is a baseline,it's absolutely right!
+	2014.10.10:The size function is ok,it seems right.